text-mask/text-mask/howToContribute.md

 #### What you see in `http://localhost:3000`

-`http://localhost:3000` shows one thing: a masked input with a phone mask.
-Nothing else.
+`http://localhost:3000` shows a masked input with a phone mask.

-If you wanna change any Text Mask configurations, you would do that from the code itself.
+You can tweak the code in the `example` folder and reload the page to see the changes.

 #### More details about folder structure